ymatsunaga/mdtoolbox-doc/introduction.rst

-calcangle                  calculate angle from the Cartesian coordinates of three atoms calcdihedral               calculate dihedral angle from the Cartesian coordinates of four atoms calcpairlist               make a pairlist by searching pairs within a cutoff distance calcqscore                 calculate Q-score (fraction of native contacts) from given heady atom coordinates
+calcangle                  calculate angle from the Cartesian coordinates of three atoms calcdihedral               calculate dihedral angle from the Cartesian coordinates of four atoms calcpairlist               make a pairlist by searching pairs within a cutoff distance calcqscore                 calculate Q-score (fraction of native contacts) from given heavy atom coordinates
 ========================== ==================================================================================================

 Statistics (WHAM, MBAR, clustering, etc)